GUIDE

 Human-AI Communication Protocol

-Daily Standups with AI Context
+Daily Standups with Context

 Start each day by having an AI model summarize overnight progress: "Summarize all workunits updated in the last 24 hours with status changes and blockers."

-Async Updates via AI Context
+Async Updates via Context Atoms

 AI-Generated Progress Reports